Artist

 INSPIRATIONS

-Travelling to Ravenna, Italy in 1992 had a life-changing impact on me.
-Standing in front of the world’s greatest Byzantine mosaic interior of the Basilica of San Vitale I knew I had to master the art and techniques of these anonymous great mosaicists.
+Travelling to Ravenna in Italy had a life-changing impact on me.
+Looking up at the vast, glittering gold Byzantine mosaics of the Basilica of San Vitale I knew I had to discover the art and techniques of these anonymous great mosaicists; applying these ancient methods, to create more intimate mosaics reflecting my love of British birds, animals and trees that surround my Ryedale studio, in the historic village of Sheriff Hutton.

-I hope you enjoy them as much I did in their making.
+I hope you enjoy my mosaics as much I did creating them.

 Trafford Macmillan Care Centre working on the Hope mosaic commission